View James Millard's Obituary on manisteenews.com and share memories

 He was born on Feb.
 1, 1931, in Chicago to Everett and Viola (Morgan) Millard.
 He graduated from Chicago Vocational High School and joined the military service as a U.S. Marine.
 He served in Korea during the Korean War.
 He retired from the U.S. Marine Corps as a Master Sergeant with 20 years of military service.

 He was employed by J.G.
 Bowman & Company in Chicago.
-He later moved to Lansing, Illinoid, and then moved to Hammond, Infisns.
+He later moved to Lansing, Illinois, and then moved to Hammond, Indiana.
 He retired from Sears Roebuck & Co. in Hammond and Merrillville, Indiana, with 28 years of service.

 A Memorial Service will be held at 11 a.m. on Friday, June 14, 2019, at the Oak Grove Funeral Home & Cremation Center in Manistee with